fritsvt/slim-di-skeleton/README.md

-# Slim Framework 3 Di Skeleton
+# Slim Framework 3 Php-Di Skeleton

 This is a simple Slim 3 skeleton to quickly get started building your Slim 3 applications.
 For this application I have chosen a php-di/slim-bridge for dependency injection.